By Free Fusion Repair Team

 A simple way for businesses to judge repair versus replacement is to ask whether the phone has one main fault or several serious problems at once.

 If the issue is limited to one repairable fault, such as a cracked screen, weak battery or charging problem, repair may be the faster and more cost-effective route.
-The business keeps the same device, the same user setup, the same apps and the same access permissions.
+For example, if the phone is still useful for the employee but no longer lasts through the working day, iPhone battery replacement may be more practical than replacing a device that is otherwise doing its job.

 If the phone has multiple problems at the same time, the decision becomes different.
 A device with screen damage, poor battery health, charging faults, liquid exposure and performance issues may not be worth repairing unless it still has strong business value.